robinsonsarah01/folio/README.md

 Individual Task Distribution
 ----------------------------
 These will change as the project progresses.
 Feel free to modify anything.
+*   Peter will lead frontend work.
+*   Sarah will lead backend work.
 *   Peter and Elizabeth are to finalize the UI design, paper prototyping everything and beginning to work on the html pages.
 Once a solid UI design is in place, there will be many more tasks here.
 *   Sarah will write the server code for the login page, preferably implementing session and remember me ([relevant documentation](http://pythonhosted.org/Flask-Login/)) -- Sarah does not see why we need to use flask-login, as none of the special things it does are things we need.
 She will instead be working on fleshing out some of the db.py functions.
 *   Daryl will plan out visual effect templates for use towards the end of the project, delegate and coordinate work, and perform general bugfixes/pitch in wherever he sees fit.
 *   Team leader is unfilled.
 It is not Daryl unless a vote is performed.
+Awaiting Peter's return to teh internetz to determine overall team leader.

 Branch Workflow/Github Use
 --------------------------